-It had been a long wait since the Mavo Edge was announced and reaching this point.
+It had been a long wait since the Mavo Edge was announced and finally getting a hands-on look.
 Kinefinity have been plagued by setbacks in chip availability, exacerbated by the worldwide pandemic.
 Patience however is a virtue and the ‘unboxing moment’ didn’t disappoint.
 From the beginning, the case itself was reassuringly well-constructed and as I retrieved the camera from it, I could tell this was leaps and bounds from the last Kinefinity camera I had used; the Mavo LF.
 The juxtaposition of materials; from carbon-fibre elements to plastic and metal has been meticulously assembled, with a hand-crafted touch.
 Everything has its place, everything looks replaceable and accessible – a far cry from the mass-produced construction of my FS7.

 Overall, the camera feels solid, compact and durable.
 The thumb wheel is, on the demo unit I was testing, however flimsy, with lots of play as you move it round.
 Since this is one of the most-used physical elements on the camera this was disappointing – hopefully Kinefinity can address this before the main release.

 You can’t talk about this camera without mentioning the plethora of inputs and outputs which will satisfy even the most demanding cinematographer.
 The Mavo Edge has packed it all in – from D-tap, ethernet, genlock, SDI and HDMI, to the V lock/BPU battery power options on the rear of the camera, every eventuality is catered for.
 It is a far cry from many other cameras, which require additional extension devices to get the full range of connectivity options.
 The built-in variable ND filter is a winner for me and something which prevented me from investing in Kinefinity before.
 I shoot mainly documentaries and having a built-in ND filter is essential to being able to work quickly.